 - markers, crayons, pencil crayons

 Art kits are almost as good as art classes (someone else comes up with the project and gathers all the supplies), but can be done at any time in your own home.
-I’ve grabbed art kits at craft stores and dollar stores.
+I’ve grabbed art kits and even diamond painting tools at craft stores and dollar stores.
 We also really like mail-order art boxes like Bayo Bundles, which arrive once a month.

 When they’re all done with their projects, we display them on the fridge and bedroom walls or tuck them away into their art boxes to look at again later.